isabella232/roxanarobinson.com/content/book/georgia-okeeffe.md

 contributor: false
 ---
 Georgia O'Keeffe is arguably the 20th century's leading woman artist.
 Coming of age along with American modernism, her life was rich in intense relationships—with family, friends, and especially noted photographer Alfred Stieglitz.
 Her struggle between the rigorous demands of love and work resulted in extraordinary accomplishments.
 Her often-eroticized flowers, bones, stones, skulls, and pelvises became extremely well known to a broad American public. *The New York Times Book Review* named this richly detailed and moving biography a Notable Book of the Year.

+- Nominated for the Charles Eldredge Award for Scholarship, Smithsonian Institution
+- Named one of the Recommended Books of the Year by *The New York Times*